S SOLDIERS OF THE GREAT WAR -PRIVATE H. BUNDY

 I took the photographs shown here on my visit to the Somme battlefields in September 2006.

-Serjeant Harry Bundy, 47384.
+Sergeant Harry Bundy, 47384.
 Heavy Battery, Royal Garrison Artillery.
 Died 31 December 1916

-Although the inscription on the West Grimstead War Memorial commemorates Pte Bundy, he was at the time of his death, Serjeant Bundy.
+Although the inscription on the West Grimstead War Memorial commemorates Pte Bundy, he was at the time of his death, Sergeant Bundy.
 Before the First World War, Harry Bundy had joined the Regular Army and can be seen on the census of 1901 residing at Eastney Barracks in Portsmouth.
 Harry was then 18 years old.

-The 1902 census puts him as a private in the Royal Marines (RMA) but in fact Harry had enlisted in the Royal Garrison Artillery and was involved in the Coastal defences at Portsmouth.
 According to the curator of the museum now at Eastney Barracks, there were, at that time, approximately 10 or a dozen Royal Garrison Artillery soldiers there at any one time and they looked after the coastal guns.
 He would have been known then as Gunner Bundy.
-I am not sure exactly when Harry Bundy enlisted but he would have been required to do a minimum of 12 years service.
-Eastney Barracks
+The photograph on the right shows an aerial view of Eastney Barracks.

-By 1911 Harry Bundy had left the army and was a Police Constable living in Cambridge.In March 1911Harry married a lady by the name of Florence Clarissa Randall and they went to live in Spennymoor, County Durham.
-Florence was from Spennymoor and her family lived in High Baff Street.
-It was from there that, at the start of the Great War, Harry went to Darlington and enlisted for a second time and became a soldier once again.
+By 1911 Harry Bundy had left the army and was a Police Constable living in Cambridge.
+In March 1911 Harry married a lady by the name of Florence Clarissa Randall and they went to live in Spennymoor, County Durham.
+Although born in London, Florence was from Spennymoor and her family lived in High Baff Street.
+At the end of his required years as a regular soldier Harry Bundy would have been classed as a reservist to be called back to the Army if needed.
+So it was that from Spennymoor, at the start of the Great War, Harry Bundy went to Darlington and enlisted for a second time and became a soldier once again.

 Harry Bundy would have been a useful member of the armed forces, experienced as he already was.
 He became part of the 117th Heavy Battery, RGA and was involved with the heavy guns in Flanders and France.

-Sergeant Harry Bundy 47384 was killed in action on 31 December 1916 andhis grave can be foundat the Hem Farm Military Cemetery, Hem-Monacu.From the register at Hem Farm Cemetery I believe that Harry Bundy was probably buried originally in Needlewood Cemetery, Clery-sur-Somme (also called Andover Place) and reburied later at Hem Farm.
+Sergeant Harry Bundy 47384 was killed in action on 31 December 1916 and his grave can be found at the Hem Farm Military Cemetery, Hem-Monacu.
+From the register at Hem Farm Cemetery I believe that Harry Bundy was probably buried originally in Needlewood Cemetery, Clery-sur-Somme (also called Andover Place) and reburied later at Hem Farm.

 Harry Bundy had been born in West Grimstead, near Salisbury in Wiltshire in 1884.
 His Grandparents, Joshua and Elizabeth Bundy had arrived in West Grimstead around 1843, Joshua Bundy being a labourer at the Brickyard in Windwhistle Lane.